armin-pfaeffle/sass-autocompile/README.md

 ---

 Inspired by [less-autocompile](https://atom.io/packages/less-autocompile) package, written by [lohek](https://atom.io/users/lohek), I have created a counterpart for [SASS](http://sass-lang.com/).
-This package can automatically compile your SASS file (file ending: `.scss` or `.sass`) when you save it.
+This package can automatically compile SASS files (file ending: `.scss` or `.sass`) when you save it.
 Or you can use shortcuts to do that.
 Beside that this package is highly configurable to fit all your needs.

-**Important**: *Since version 0.10.0 there have been some basic changes, especially in using first-line-comments.
-So please read this documentation!*